 By contrast, traditional IRAs are only tax-deferred, which means that you will have to pay taxes on your gains when you begin withdrawing the money.

 High-yield bonds are very similar to high dividend stocks in regard to Roth IRAs.
 Since they produced a regular stream of income, they are better held in a tax-sheltered plan, like a Roth IRA.
 But this is even more important with high-yield bonds than it is with high dividend stocks.
-High-yield bonds do not provide you with the ability to avoid taxes by reinvesting the income, like high dividend stocks do.
+High-yield bonds do not provide you with the ability to avoid taxes by reinvesting the income, as high dividend stocks do.

 Some Investments that Shouldn’t be in a Roth IRA